Guido (slang): Contentious use

 Self-proclaimed guido Michael "The Situation" Sorrentino from Jersey Shore, wearing typical clothing associated with the subculture: gold chain, black leather jacket, and quiff.

 The term is used in states and metropolitan areas associated with large Italian-American populations, such as New York City, New Jersey, Connecticut, Buffalo, Chicago, Detroit, Ohio, Pittsburgh, Philadelphia, Boston, and Providence.
 In other areas, terms such as "Cugine" (Brooklyn, especially in Bensonhurst), "Mario" (Chicago) and "Gino" (Toronto) have a meaning similar to guido.
 Although some Italians self-identify as "guidos", the term is often considered derogatory or an ethnic slur.
 It is similar to the term Wog, used in Britain and Australia.

 MTV caused controversy in 2009 when they used the term in promotions for the reality television show Jersey Shore.
 This spurred objections from Italian-American organizations such as Unico National, NIAF, the Order Sons of Italy in America, and the Internet watchdog organization ItalianAware.
-Although MTV removed the term from some promotions, it remains closely associated with the show, and some of the cast members use it regularly to describe themselves while the females sometimes refer to themselves as a "guidette", despite the pronunciation of the feminized ‘ette’ suffix being of French origin and not Italian.
+Although MTV removed the term from some promotions, it remains closely associated with the show, and some of the cast members use it regularly to describe themselves while the females sometimes refer to themselves as a "guidette",.

 According to author and professor Pellegrino D'Acierno, "guido" is a derogatory term for stereotypical working class or lower class Italian-American males and "a pejorative term applied to lower-class, [Italian-American], macho, gold-amulet-wearing, self-displaying neighborhood boys [...] [with a] penchant for cruising in hot cars [...]
 Guidette is their gum-chewing, big-haired, air-headed female counterpart".
 In regards to the "guido" stereotype and the depiction of working class Italian-American communities in American film, Peter Bondanella contends that: "Although some films view the working class as a potentially noble and dignified group, others see the working-class Italian American as a Guido or Guidette - part of a tasteless, uneducated […] group of characters with vulgar gold chains, big hair, and abrasive manners."